What You Need to Know About California’s Form 602a for Residential Care Facilities

 - Talk to the physician if you have any concerns about your loved one’s health and wellness that may be relevant to the form.
 Your insight may prove valuable.

-- Reiterate to the doctor that the 602a form needs to be completed as thoroughly and accurately as possible.
+- Reiterate to the doctor, if necessary, that the form needs to be completed as thoroughly and accurately as possible.

 - Once the form has been completed, you can review it to ensure it’s been filled out correctly.